7PM // Cozby Library and Community Commons

 Sign up for the Coppell E-Newsletter

-The Library Board serves as an Advisory Board to the Council.
-The Board is primarily responsible for making informed recommendations regarding library services and programs and for being a citizen interface to library staff.
-The Library Board is comprised of seven regular members and two alternate members.
-In addition, the Library Board also includes two non-voting youth advisors that are appointed for one year.
-Youth advisors are in the seventh through eleventh grade and provide a distinct and valuable youth-focus to the Board.
+The Library Board serves as an Advisory Board to the City Council.
+The Board is responsible for making informed recommendations regarding library services and programs and for being a citizen interface to library staff.
+The Library Board is comprised of seven (7) regular members, two (2) non-voting alternate members, and two (2) non-voting youth advisors.
+Youth advisors are in the seventh through eleventh grade and provide a distinct and valuable youth perspective to the Board.
 The Board meets the second Thursday of each month at 7 pm.
-For more information, please contact
+For more information, please contact Dennis Quinn, Library Director/Staff Liaison, 972-304-7030.
+View current board members.

 The Parks and Recreation Board was created for the purpose of advising both the City Council and the Parks and Recreation Department regarding the planning and development of park and recreational facilities, regulations governing their use, and recommending an annual update to the Parks and Recreation Master Plan.
 The Board meets on the first Monday of each month, at 6:30 pm.
 Special sessions are held as needed.
 The board is comprised of seven (7) regular voting members, two (2) alternate non-voting members and two (2) youth advisors.
 Youth advisors are in the seventh through eleventh grade and provide a distinct and valuable youth-focus to the Board.
 For further information please contact